sharetribe/just-enough-git/README.md

 git checkout master
 ```

-If you now take a look at `index.html` you can see that your latest changes are not there yet.
+If you now take a look at `index.html` you can see that your latest changes are not yet there.
 That's because locally your `add-description` branch and `master` are still separated.
 We only did the merge on Github.
 Thus, you need to pull the newest changes from Github.

 ```
 git pull